 Need something to camp on just once, or for your unexpected guest to crash on for the weekend?
 Then the Intex Classic is for you.
 While it's not going to give you the comfort and style of most of the other mattresses in this review, it'll get the job done on a budget.
 You can purchase this Queen-sized mattress with two inflatable pillows and a small hand pump for less than $30!
 With prices so low, it's hard to think of a reason why NOT to have one of these laying around, just in case.

 Top Pick for Couples

 The Duo received the same updates as our Editors' Choice Award winner from Exped.
 We highlight the differences between the 2016 and 2017 models in the individual review of this mat.

 Want the very best mattress for car camping that money can buy, but don't want to separate at night from your honey (aka your cold weather bed heater)?
 Luckily for you, Exped makes their Editors' Choice Award- winning MegaMat in Duo size, the Exped MegaMat Duo 10

 .
 This mattress has the same excellent features and construction of our favorite mat, the Exped MegaMat 10

 , but is a full 52 inches wide rather than the standard 30 inches of most single person XL sized mattresses we tested.
-This queen size mattress uncannily fits perfectly
+This queen size mattress fits perfectly

 in the back of pickup truck or minivan, making it the unparalleled choice for your road-tripping rig.
 Move over cheap memory foam, there is a much better option for live-in-a-vehicle comfort.